 When the price is set higher than average, this price will likely be because you are receiving premium treatment from experts.
 Prices set around $12 per unit typically include cosmetic surgery practices, laser clinics, and aesthetic clinics, ideally led by a dual-board certified facial plastic surgeon.
 If you find yourself in a clinic such as this, you will likely be receiving treatment from the best injectors in the city (if not the country) who are experts in facial anatomy and injectables.

-For those who wish to know what 8 West Cosmetic Surgery & Skin Clinic’s price per unit of Botox is, we charge $12 per unit.
-Dr. Thomas Buonassisi works alongside our two injector nurses, and leads our clinic as one of Canada’s top facial plastic surgeons, with dual-board certification.
+Dr. Thomas Buonassisi works alongside our advanced injector nurses and doctors, and leads our clinic as one of Canada’s top facial plastic surgeons, with dual-board certification.
 An expert injector knows how to tailor your Botox needs to your unique face shape and goals, and will place the injections in strategic areas to deliver the perfect results.
 Whereas under-priced Botox injectors may over-inject, or target the wrong areas, meaning you will have to go back and pay more for them to correct the treatment.
 At a premium clinic you will, at the very least, be leaving as a happy and satisfied customer, at the best your expectations will be thoroughly exceeded, and you may even end up saving you money in the long run.

 There is something so special, and so wonderfully unique about being able to, as if by magic, relax wrinkles, ease fine lines, and subtly lift brows and eyes – this is the result of an expert Aesthetic Injector – not the Botox.
 The product on its own isn’t what does the magic, but only in the hands of a trained expert is when Botox shows it’s value.

 So while it’s easy to simply look at the cost of Botox as the literal cost of the liquid by unit, there is much more that goes into it.
-For example, 8 West Cosmetic Surgery & Skin Clinic’s two Aesthetic Injectors are both registered nurses, and between them have over 35 years experience with Botox, other botulinum toxin products, as well as Dermal Fillers.
+For example, 8 West Cosmetic Surgery & Skin Clinic’s Aesthetic Injectors are registered nurses or doctors with special interest in dermatology, and each have over 20 years experience with Botox, other botulinum toxin products, as well as Dermal Fillers.
 Our injectors were also hand-picked by a dual-board certified Facial Plastic Surgeon, Dr. Thomas Buonassisi.
 It’s this extensive and unique training, education, experience and absolute mastery of facial anatomy and the product is what gives Botox it’s TRUE value.

 This is why it is invaluable to put your trust, and your money, into someone who has had extensive training and experience.
 This is not only the safest option possible, but it will give you the best results for your money.
 There is a reason why many people refer to experienced injectors as “artists”, because your face is a piece of art and deserves to be treated as such.
 If you are looking for a Botox specialist, then don’t settle for amateur artists, and go and find yourself a Monet or a Da Vinci.